Skyscanner/argo-rollouts/issue_analysis/support_scaleDownDelaySeconds_fast_rollbacks_canary/02_relevance_assessment.md

 2. Research upstream community discussions and approaches
 3. Design implementation that leverages existing infrastructure
 4. Plan comprehensive solution including basic canary support and fast rollback integration

+## Upstream references (selected)

+- Historical discussion on iptables/service propagation (why 30s minimum): https://github.com/argoproj/argo-rollouts/issues/19#issuecomment-476329960
+- Enhancement: Support scaleDownDelaySeconds & fast rollbacks for canary — https://github.com/argoproj/argo-rollouts/issues/557
+- AnalysisRun rollback-window fix (PR #3670) — https://github.com/argoproj/argo-rollouts/pull/3670 (commit 243ea917)
+- progressDeadlineSeconds vs scaleDownDelaySeconds discussion/fix (Issue #3414 / PR #3417) — https://github.com/argoproj/argo-rollouts/issues/3414 and https://github.com/argoproj/argo-rollouts/pull/3417
+- HPA + scaleDownDelaySeconds reported issues (Issue #3848) — https://github.com/argoproj/argo-rollouts/issues/3848
+- DynamicStableScale delay patch (PR #4337, not merged) — https://github.com/argoproj/argo-rollouts/pull/4337
+- Abort delay docs: see `pkg/apis/rollouts/v1alpha1/generated.proto` and `pkg/apis/rollouts/v1alpha1/experiment_types.go` for the documented 30s default for `abortScaleDownDelaySeconds`.

+**Note:** A new ticket C1' (Fast-rollback to known-good revision inside rollbackWindow even when RS scaled to 0) has been added to the contribution epic.
+This ticket frames the core missing capability: the controller cannot currently fast-track rollback to a prior revision if that revision's ReplicaSet was scaled to 0 and there's no retained evidence.
+C1' proposes adding conservative checks (for example, a retained successful AnalysisRun for that revision, rollout status evidence, or a recent scale-down-deadline annotation) as signals to allow skipping new AnalysisRuns during rollback and advancing steps safely.
+If none of those signals exist (GC'd RS or missing AR), the controller should continue to use normal rollback behavior.